boniface/corda/docs/source/getting-set-up.rst

 Once you have these demos running, you may be interested in writing your own CorDapps, in which case you should refer to :doc:`tutorial-cordapp`.

-If you encounter any issues, please see the :doc:`getting-set-up-fault-finding` page, or get in touch with us on the `forums <https://discourse.corda.net/>`_ or via `slack <http://slack.corda.net/>`_.
+If you encounter any issues, please see the :doc:`troubleshooting` page, or get in touch with us on the `forums <https://discourse.corda.net/>`_ or via `slack <http://slack.corda.net/>`_.